Dashstrom/discord-dumper/README.rst

 4. Check Disable cache
 5. Check Preserve log
 6. Go on discord.com and where you want to collect data
-7. Click on an event
+7. Right-click on an event in the Network tab
 8. Save all as HAR with content

 Usage